michaelgoin/quarantini/CONTRIBUTING.md

 Thank you for contributing to the project.

-This is a new project starting with reasonably light guidelines.
+This is a new project, starting with reasonably light guidelines.
 Feel free to submit a pull request with any suggestions or changes to consider for this document.

 ## Code of Conduct